 Some teach that the word end is a valid meaning for the Greek pleroo because Strong's has it listed.
 According to Strong's words found after the punctuation :-- are found in the King James version showing that it had been used in at least one instance.
 The words after the punctuation therefore are what the translators chose and may be improper if used in just any verse.
 The only way to be truly accurate is to look at the base meaning of the Greek or Hebrew word found in the verse.

-Let us remove the word fulfil from several verses and replace it with the word end.
-In the verses below pleroo is the Greek word, fulfil was in the verse and we replaced it with end.
+Let us remove the word fulfill from several verses and replace it with the word end.
+In the verses below pleroo is the Greek word, fulfill was in the verse and we replaced it with end.

 Matthew 5:17 Think not that I am come to destroy the law, or the prophets: I am not come to destroy, but to end.

 This is what many people teach.
 Let's keep going.

 Pleroo means to make replete, to satisfy or execute.
 Strong's says that this satisfy or execute implies that one satisfied a duty (office).
 If we obey perfectly every law of the road while driving from one place to another we do not end those laws.
 However we have satisfied the laws of the road's requirements.
 Well that is what Christ did.
 He did everything that the Law and the Prophets prophesied that he would do.

 If one wanted to replace fulfill with end for any mention of law then this might be found.